JustgeekDE/ESP8266-devBoard/README.md

 Since a FT230X is used, the UART interface is lacking the DTR signal.

-## Notes
+## Errata
-- The USB socket on the ftdi board is a bit to far away from the board edge
+- The USB socket on v0.1 of the FTDI board is a bit to far away from the board edge
+- The RX and TX Leds on v0.1 of the FTDI board should be tied to VCC instead of GND